Feline Respiratory Disease

 - Tongue ulcers

-Some cats that are infected with Cat Flu don't show any clinical signs are known as ‘Carrier Cats’.
+Some cats that are infected with Cat Flu don't show any clinical signs and are known as ‘Carrier Cats’.
 A Carrier Cat is only infectious to other cats when they are shedding the virus, which may be continuous or intermittent, and occurs particularly when the carriers are stressed.
 Nothing can be done to change the carrier status of cats.
 All cats that have had Cat Flu should be considered potential carriers.

 How is Cat Flu Diagnosed?